ErikEJ/SqlCeToolbox/README.md

 Or just install from Tools, Extensions and Updates in Visual Studio! ![](https://github.com/ErikEJ/SqlCeToolbox/blob/master/img/ext.png)

 **Daily build**

 You can download the daily build from [VSIX Gallery](http://vsixgallery.com/extensions/f4c4712c-ceae-4803-8e52-0e2049d5de9f/extension.vsix)

+You can also automatically get the [latest build of the Master branch directly in Visual Studio](https://github.com/ErikEJ/SqlCeToolbox/wiki/Subscribing-to-latest-%22daily%22-build)

 ## Standalone for SQL Server Compact 4.0 and 3.5 SP2